oliverlee/gyropcb/README.md

 ### mc pcb
 - Description for solder jumper switch S3 on silkscreen layer is reversed.
 - Description for solder jumper switch S4 on silkscreen layer is reversed.
+- SDIO CMD line missing pullup resistor.
+A 33k resistor can be added at EXT1 connecting pins 5 and 11.
+The leads must be kept as short as possible to minimize overshoot and ringing.

 ### power pcb
 - +24V mount pad not connected to +24V rail.